Doubly isogenous curves of genus two with a rational action of $D_6$: Introduction

-Proving results about the distribution of doubly isogenous curves in the $D_6$ family over finite fields seems out of reach.
-However, conditional on the Zilber--Pink conjecture we are able to prove that there are finitely many doubly isogenous $D_6$ curves in characteristic zero (Theorem~\ref{theorem:finitely many doubly isogenous}).
-This involves ruling out the existence of simultaneous isogeny correspondences between elliptic curves appearing in the decomposition of the Jacobians of $C^{(2)}$ and $C^{'(2)}$ (see Section~\ref{sec:computingisogeny}).
+Proving results about the distribution of doubly isogenous curves in the \dsixfamily over finite fields seems out of reach.
+However, conditional on the Zilber--Pink conjecture we are able to prove that there are finitely many doubly isogenous \dsixcurves in characteristic zero (Theorem~\ref{theorem:finitely many doubly isogenous}).
+This involves ruling out the existence of simultaneous isogeny correspondences between elliptic curves appearing in the decomposition of the Jacobians of $C^{[2]}$ and $C^{'[2]}$ (see Section~\ref{sec:computingisogeny}).
 We develop an algorithm to do so, which relies on a criterion of Buium (Theorem~\ref{theorem:buium}) for the existence of isogeny correspondences.
 Crucially, this does not require prior knowledge of the degree of the isogeny correspondence.

-Finally, following the philosophy of \cite{SutherlandVoloch2019} (extended as in \cite{BooherVoloch2020}), {it is natural to attempt to use additional unramified covers to distinguish doubly isogenous curves in our family.
-In particular, we investigate unramified degree four covers of $D_6$ curves and some distinguished triple covers, and present heuristic and numerical arguments that the isogeny classes of their Jacobians suffice to distinguish non-isomorphic, doubly isogenous curves in our family.
-Conveniently, these Jacobians also decompose up to isogeny as a product of ellipitic curves.
+Finally, following the philosophy of \cite{SutherlandVoloch2019} (extended as in \cite{BooherVoloch2020}), it is natural to attempt to use additional unramified covers to distinguish doubly isogenous curves in our family from one another.
+In Sections \ref{sec:covers4} and \ref{sec:triplecovers} we investigate unramified cyclic degree-$4$ covers of \dsixcurves and certain unramified cyclic triple covers, and in Sections \ref{sec:2coverheuristics}--\ref{sec:computingisogeny} we present heuristic and numerical arguments that the isogeny classes of the Jacobians of these covers \emph{can} distinguish non-isomorphic doubly isogenous curves in our family from one another.
+Remarkably, these Jacobians also decompose up to isogeny as a product of elliptic curves, which leads to an unexpected computational application, as we now explain.